The Spatial Distribution of Satellite Galaxies Selected from Redshift Space

+When creating the composite host-satellite systems, we would ideally stack together systems in which the dark matter halos of the hosts have similar masses.
+In practice, however, it is not possible to stack host-satellite systems in an observational sample using halo mass.
+To make the best connection of theory to future observations, we stack our host-satellite systems using a method that could be implemented straightforwardly with observational data; since, for simulated galaxies, stellar mass correlates more strongly with halo mass than does luminosity (e.g., More et al.\ 2011 and references therein) we use the stellar masses of the host galaxies to stack our systems.

-Since there is a clear bimodal distribution of host galaxy colors, we construct our composite hosts by stacking together hosts of a given color (red or blue) within a given stellar mass range.
-Figure~2 shows the probability distributions for the stellar masses of the host galaxies, from which it is clear that the hosts with the lowest stellar masses are predominately blue, while the hosts with the highest stellar masses are predominately red.
-For our purposes we are primarily interested in being able to compare results for host galaxies with similar stellar masses, but different colors (i.e., red vs. blue).
-Therefore, we restrict our analysis to host galaxies with stellar masses in the range $10.3 \le \log_{10} \left[ M_\ast / M_\odot \right] \le 11.5$, for which there are a significant number of both red and blue hosts with similar stellar masses (see Figure~2).
+We divide our host sample according to rest-frame optical color, $(g-r)$, at redshift $z = 0$.
+To do this, we fit the distributions of the host $(g-r)$ colors by the sum of two Gaussians (e.g., Strateva et al.\ 2001; Weinmann et al.\ 2006).
+The division between the two Gaussians lies at $(g-r)=0.75$ and we therefore define ``red'' hosts to be those with $(g-r) \ge 0.75$ and ``blue'' hosts to be those with $(g-r) < 0.75$.
+Since our host galaxies have a clear bimodal distribution of colors, we construct our composite host-satellite systems by stacking systems in which hosts of a given color are found within a given stellar mass range.
+Here we are primarily interested in comparing the results for the satellites of host galaxies with similar stellar masses, but different colors.
+Because of this we restrict our analysis to host galaxies with stellar masses in the range $10.3 \le \log_{10} \left[ M_\ast / M_\odot \right] \le 11.5$, for which there are a significant number of both red and blue hosts with similar stellar masses.